Martin Wins Portuguese MotoGP As Bagnaia Crashes Out - UrduPoint

 Italian defending double world champion Bagnaia kept Acosta at bay for a while, but the young Spaniard passed and gained a maiden podium after Maverick Vinales crashed out.

-"The team has done an incredible job," a delighted Acosta, 19, told DAZN.
+"The team has done an incredible job," a delighted Acosta told DAZN.

 "It's the first podium and look at all these people, today is the day of Gas Gas red.